June is National Indigenous History Month.

 There are many other Indigenous history makers we can thank and honour.

-The Canadian Wildlife Federation’s Hinterland Who’s Who, a joint program between CWF and the Government of Canada, has developed videos about some of our most iconic wildlife in six Indigenous languages.
-The species featured are important to Indigenous culture and present in many First Nation, Métis or Inuit teachings.
+The Canadian Wildlife Federation’s Hinterland Who’s Who, a joint program between CWF and the Government of Canada, has been developing videos in Indigenous languages in the past few years.
+This year, new videos in Mi’kmaq and Hul’q’umi’num’ about the Raven are being launched, and the Wolf video is now also available in all eight Indigenous languages covered.
+The other species featured are also important to Indigenous culture and present in many First Nation, Métis or Inuit teachings.

 About the Illustration